CS-UCY-EPL343/winter19.team14/README.md

 username: admin@ucy.ac.cy\
 password: 1234

+## Supported Browsers
+We have tested our implementation on:\
+1. Google Chrome
+2. Mozilla Firefox

+It has also a Responsive Design for mobile phone devices.

 ## Installation
 No installation is needed.
-Open .html files with a web-browser.\
+Clone or download repository and Open index.html file with a web-browser.\
 OR\
 Launch this application from this website [Gardiano Caffè](https://www.cs.ucy.ac.cy/~kdemet06/epl343/)